-These are some of the special needs organisations we are supporting:
+These are some of the special needs organisations we have supported:

 We sent a portion of our profits to Aspect and encourage our social media friends to look into volunteering or donating directly to Aspect.
 Autism Spectrum Australia (Aspect) is Australia’s leading service provider for autism and other disabilities.
 If you are interested in Volunteering, Donating directly to Aspect or just finding out more information please see their website www.autismspectrum.org.au